-- No over-the-counter drugs will be given at school as school personnel is not trained to determine when medications are needed and this is a form of prescribing.
-If it is necessary to take an over-the-counter medication at school, it must be prescribed by the student’s physician – a doctor’s note will be accepted.
-A parent must provide then supply the school with the prescribed Over-The-Counter medication.
+- No over-the-counter drugs will be given at school as school personnel are not trained to determine when medications are needed and this is a form of prescribing.
+If it is necessary to take over-the-counter medication at school, it must be prescribed by the student’s physician – a doctor’s note will be accepted.
+A parent must then supply the school with the prescribed over-the-counter medication.

-- The consent form must be signed before any medication will be given at school.
+- The consent form must be signed before any medication is given at school.
 HANDWRITTEN NOTES OR PHONE CALLS ARE NOT ACCEPTABLE.

 - Medication must be brought in by a parent.
 MEDICINE BROUGHT TO SCHOOL BY A STUDENT WILL BE CONFISCATED AND WILL NOT BE ADMINISTERED.

 - TRANSPORTATION OF MEDICINES ON SCHOOL BUSES IS STRICTLY PROHIBITED.